Emperor-One/Hamster-Key-Telegram-Bot/README.md

 ```
 You will need to [download](https://www.python.org/downloads/) python if you don't have it on your system.

-Next, you will open the config.py file with your text editor of choice, and copy paste your **API TOKEN** to the following variable:
+Next, you have to rename config.py.default to config.py, and you will open the config.py file with your text editor of choice.
+Now, copy paste your **API TOKEN** to the following variable:
 ```python
 TOKEN_INSECURE = "<PASTE YOUR TELEGRAM BOT TOKEN  HERE>"
 ```